Robert Monroe: The Monroe Institute

 In 1962 RAM enterprises moved to Virginia, and a few years later changed the corporate name to Monroe Industries.
 In this location it became active in radio station ownership, cable television, and later in the production and sale of audio cassettes.
 These cassettes were practical expressions of the discoveries made in the earlier and ongoing corporate research program.

 In 1985 the company officially changed its name, once again, to Interstate Industries, Inc. This reflected Monroe's analogy of how the use of Hemi-Sync serves as a ramp from the "local road" to the "interstate" in allowing people to go "full steam ahead" in the exploration of consciousness, avoiding all of the stops and starts.

 The research subsidiary was divested and established as an independent non-profit organization, The Monroe Institute, later in 1985.
 Interstate Industries, Inc. remains a privately held company, now doing business as Monroe Products.
 His daughter, Laurie Monroe, continued her father's program until her death in 2006.
 Under the current direction of another of Monroe's daughters, Maria Monroe Whitehead, Monroe's stepson, A. J. Honeycutt, and Teresa West, president of Monroe Products, the company's objective is to continue to expand the Hemi-Sync line of products and their benefits into markets worldwide.

 The Monroe Institute (TMI) is a nonprofit education and research organization devoted to the exploration of human consciousness, based in Faber, Virginia, United States.
 Upwards of 20,000 people are estimated to have attended TMI's residential Gateway program during its first thirty years.
 TMI claims a policy of no dogma or bias with respect to belief system, religion, political or social stance.
-The institute is housed in several buildings on 300 acre of land south of Charlottesville, Virginia, USA.
+The institute is housed in several buildings on 300 acre of land south of Charlottesville, Virginia, US.

 In 1978, the U.S. military evaluated TMI and arranged to send officers there for OBE/OOBE training.
 In 1983, it sent additional officers.

 The Institute has an affiliated professional membership, and also publishes scientific papers on a subset of its own studies of altered states of consciousness.